 Do you know a healthy infant sleeps 14-17 hours over 24 hours?
-For the safety of newborns, many parents follow the ABC protocol of sleep that states; a baby should sleep alone on his back but in a separate crib.
+For the safety of newborns, many parents follow the ABC protocol of sleep that states; that a baby should sleep alone on his back but in a separate crib.
 Now, the parents practicing the ABC protocol of sleep often wonder about how long does a baby sleep in a bassinet?

 Bassinet- a safe sleeping spot for neonates

 When a baby is born we call him neonate for the first 28 days of its life.
 So, with reference to this medical definition of neonates, we can say that bassinets are the sleeping surfaces for neonates that accommodate babies for a minimum of 3 months and a maximum of 6 months of the first year of their life.
 So, a baby should sleep in a bassinet for the first 3-6 months of life.